omarchouman/data-structures-and-algorithms/README.md

 <h2>Hash Table Data Structure</h2>

-In a hash table, data is stored in an array format, where each data value has its own unique index value.
+In a hash table, data is stored in an array format, where each data value has its own unique index value. <br>

+Key Value Pairs

 <h4>Hash Table Easiest Algorithm:  item % size</h4>